Swain (surname)

-Swain is an English surname derived from the Old Norse personal name Sveinn (Sven, Sweyn), from an Old Norse word meaning a youth or young man, and hence a young male attendant or servant (compare in meaning Old English 'cniht' = knight; German 'Knecht').
+Swain is an English surname derived from the Old Norse personal name Sveinn (Sven, Sweyn), from an Old Norse word meaning a youth or young man, and hence a young male attendant (compare in meaning Old English 'cniht' = knight; German 'Knecht').
 There are a number of variations in the spelling of the surname Swain, including Swaine, Swainne, and Swayne.

-From this word meaning boy, young male or servant, are derived:
+From this word meaning boy, young male or lover, are derived: